GUI

 • Start draw mask = right-click

-• End draw mask = right-click, or return to circle at beginning
+• End draw mask = press esc, right-click, or return to circle at beginning

 Drawing masks